swannodette/swannodette.github.com/_posts/2013-08-17-comparative.md

 ```

 In order to trigger selection we need both a mouse down event and a
-mouse up event - we use `r/cyclic-barrier` to make sure that we have
+mouse up event - we use `r/cyclic-barrier` in conjunction with
-both before we proceed.
-We only want to handle cases where the item
+`menu-item-event` to make sure that we have both before we proceed.
+We
+only want to handle cases where the item the user mouse downed on
-the user mouse downed on matches the one that the user mouse upped on.
+matches the one that the user mouse upped on.

 ```
      ;; need to handle menu clicks